 Blogging tips for bloggers

 This post wouldn’t be complete without sharing some awesome tips and tricks I’ve learnt on my blogging journey

 Before you start, understand your why

 While I had started my first blog on a whim, I also had a general idea of the sort of things I wanted to write about.
-Though this was quite broad (lifestyle, personal finance and a few my literary antics or what I call Poetic Prose).
+Though this was quite broad (lifestyle, personal finance and a few of my literary antics or what I call Poetic Prose).

 With this blog, it was different from the get-go.
 I knew this blog was all about sharing tips on practical living and inspirational content for young professional women, with a lot of it geared to single women in their 30’s.

-Knowing your ‘why‘ is always a great place to start as it sets the tone for everything else.
-From blog content to blog design, freebies, products/services and even your email list.
+Knowing your ‘why‘ is always a great place to start as it sets the tone for everything else; from blog content to blog design, freebies, products/services and even your email list.

 Use your voice

 You may have heard a lot about authenticity and being true to yourself.
 I definitely believe this couldn’t be truer in the blogging world.